pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 ```

 But this is not the most concise way to model this domain.
 Four optional values means there are
-`2⁴=16` different states this feature can be in, but only 5 of those states are valid.
-Either all
+2⁴&nbsp;=&nbsp;16 different states this feature can be in, but only 5 of those states are valid:
-can be `nil`, representing we are not navigated anywhere, or at most one can be non-`nil`,
+either all can be `nil`, representing we are not navigated anywhere, or at most one can be
-representing navigation to a single screen.
+non-`nil`, representing navigation to a single screen.

 But it is not valid to have 2, 3 or 4 non-`nil` values.
 That would represent multiple screens
 being simultaneously navigated to, such as two sheets being presented, which is invalid in SwiftUI
 and can even cause crashes.
+And 11 of those 16 states—the vast majority—are invalid.

-This is showing that four optional values is not the best way to represent 4 navigation
+This is showing that 4 optionals is not the best way to represent 4 navigation destinations.
-destinations.
-Instead, it is more concise to model the 4 destinations as an enum with a case for
+Instead, it is more concise to model the 4 destinations as an enum with a case for each destination,
-each destination, and then hold onto a single optional value to represent which destination
-is currently active:
+and then hold onto a single optional value to represent which destination is currently active:

 ```swift
 @Observable